mapbox/missed-issues/README.md

 A CLI tool for finding issues that mention a team and no one from the team has responded to the issue.

 This will list all issues in the mapbox org that mention `@mapbox/teamname` where no member of that team has replied to the issue since the mention.
+To help cut down on commenting for commenting's sake, it also accepts 👍 on the original post as acknowledgement of the issue if no comments below mention the team.

 ```sh
 > missed-issues --org mapbox --team teamname --token github_token